mtlynch/mtlynch.io/_posts/2017-05-20-windows-sia-mining.md

 If you're buying a new GPU anyway, and you're interested in Siacoin mining performance as a factor in your decision, the tables above can help you decide.

+**Update (2017-06-22)**: On June 20th, 2017, Sia [announced](https://twitter.com/SiaTechHQ/status/877172219679563778) an upcoming ASIC miner for Siacoin, so investing in Siacoin GPU mining hardware at this point will almost certainly be unprofitable.
+Using your existing mining hardware may continue being profitable until ASICs ship, however.

 # Caveats

 Here are a few things to keep in mind as you begin Siacoin mining: